emmapersky/trove-python-client/README.md

 	>>> url
 	'http://beta.yourtrove.com/identity/login?next=/v1/oauth/authorize/%3Foauth_token%3Dgs7GaJrXzngNpThV'

-'''Strip the the opening and closing single quotes and use the verification URL in your browser to allow the the application to work.'''
+*Strip the the opening and closing single quotes and use the verification URL in your browser to allow the the application to work.*

 Once you have the URL...